radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 ## Chains of Proxies

 There are some additional considerations which need to be addressed in order for this specification to work across multiple proxies.
-While {{RFC8559}} describes CoA proxying, this specification describes how those systems can implement "reverse CoA" proxying, including processing packets through both an intermediate proxy network, and at the visited network.
+While {{RFC8559}} describes CoA proxying, this specification describes how those systems can implement "reverse CoA" proxying, including processing packets through both an intermediate proxy network, and at any visited network which is not able to directly authenticate the user.

 # Terminology

 {::boilerplate bcp14}

+Please see {{RFC5176, Section 1.3}} for the base terminology that is associated with Change-of-Authorization.

 * CoA

-> Change of Authorization packets.
+> Change-of-Authorization packets.
 For brevity, when this document refers to "CoA" packets, it means either or both of CoA-Request {{RFC5176, Section 2.2}} and Disconnect-Request {{RFC5176, Section 2.1}} packets.

 * ACK

-> Change of Authorization "positive acknowledgment" packets.
+> Change-of-Authorization "positive acknowledgment" packets.
 For brevity, when this document refers to "ACK" packets, it means either or both of CoA-ACK and Disconnect-ACK packets.

 * NAK

-> Change of Authorization "negative Acknowledgements" packets.
+> Change-of-Authorization "negative Acknowledgements" packets.
 For brevity, when this document refers to "NAK" packets, it means either or both of CoA-NAK and Disconnect-NAK packets.

 * RADIUS/TLS